MultiQC/MegaQC/README.md

   * Enable and disable user registration

 ### Submitting data to MultiQC_DB
-Once the MultiQC_DB website is up and running, you will find a page on the website describing how to configure the main [MultiQC](http://multiqc.info) tool so that it submits data to your website.
+Once your MultiQC_DB website is up and running, you will find a page on the website describing how to configure the main [MultiQC](http://multiqc.info) tool so that it submits data to your website.